unitedoperations/UnitedOperationsFramework/docs/mission-makers/olsen-gear.md

 ---

-1. TOC
-{:toc}

----

-# Olsen Gear Scripts via the UO Framework
+# Olsen Gear in your UO Framework Mission

-This page covers the basics of using Olsen gear-scripts through the UO Framework.
+This page covers the initial process of moving Olsen loadouts to a UO Framework mission.

 ### Important Note
 {: .fs-6 .text-blue-000 }